react-d3/react-d3.github.io/intro/demo/demo_chart.md

 ### Building a simple line chart

-`React-d3` is a highly modular chart library, you can create your d3 charts such as line chart, bar chart, bar stack chart, multiple line chart within a component.
+`React-d3` is a highly modular chart library, you can create your d3 charts such as line chart or bar chart within a simple component.
+Besides, you can easily set different props of chart component to rendering various chart you want.

 <div id="line-garbage" class="demo home-right"></div>